Cognitive Behavioural Therapy for Mental Wellbeing

 This list isn’t exhaustive and sometimes our difficulties can be hard to summarise under one title.
 If the problem you want help with isn’t listed or if you’re not sure whether it fits into any of these categories, that's okay - feel free to get in touch and make an enquiry to see if it’s something we are able to support you with.
 We are happy to offer a complimentary 15-minute introductory phone call to answer any questions you may have.

 We offer online therapy across the UK as well as face-to-face therapy appointments in central Bristol.
 We work with adults over the age of 18 who are registered with a GP in the UK.
-If you are struggling with any of the above, book an initial consultation now and we can get started on helping you through this.
+If you are struggling with any of the above, take the first step and contact us now and we can get started on helping you through this.

 About Meera Phull